staltz/manyverse/README.md

 ## Integration tests

 We use Appium and Tape, just plug in a device through USB and run `npm run test-e2e-android`.
-This will run tests on top of the *release* variant of the app, so it that doesn't exist, you must run `npm run android-release` first.
+This will run tests on top of the *release* variant of the app, so it that doesn't exist, you must run `npm run build-android-release` first.

 ## Releases